 7.1 Responsibility for overseeing the implementation of this policy rests with the Publications Committee.

 8.1 This policy will be revised at least every two years, or more frequently if deemed necessary.

 9. References and related documents

-9.1 The following documents and/or legislation when developing this policy:
+9.1 The following documents and/or legislation will be consulted when developing this policy: